sorinbadea/cnn/README.md

-This is simple pattern recognition application
+This is simple pattern recognition application written in python.

-It uses Convolution followed by max pooling to figure possible match with known patterns.
+It uses Convolution followed by max pooling and compare the results with similar data from the postgresal databse.
+It uses euclidian distance to evaluate the possible resemblance.
-The result is evaluate using the euclidian distance;

-For training a Postgres SQL database is nedeeed; a Dockerfile is provided in pg-sql-docker directory, one_images/ two_images/ and houses/ contains assoxiated images used for training;
+For training a Postgres SQL database is nedeeed, a Dockerfile is provided in pg-sql-docker directory, one_images/ two_images/ and houses/ contains associated images used for training.

-It is highly recommended to set-up a python virtual environment, I uses tensorflow, PIL qnd numpy
+It is highly recommended to set-up a python virtual environment, tensorflow, PIL qnd numpy are used for implementation.